Daniel-Simoes/Ifound/README.md

 git clone https://github.com/Daniel-Simoes/Ifound.git
 ```

-Open a terminal on the repository and look for Web's folder and install the dependencies:
+Open a terminal on the repository and look for backend's folder and install the dependencies:

 ```bash
 yarn install